ruby-amqp/rubymarchhare.info/articles/durability.md

 **Note** that publishing persistent messages affects performance (just like with data stores, durability comes at a certain cost to performance).

-Pass the `:persistent => true` argument to the `Bunny::Exchange#publish` method to publish your message as persistent:
+Pass the `:persistent => true` argument to the `HotBunnies::Exchange#publish` method to publish your message as persistent:

 ``` ruby
 exch.publish("My message", :persistent => true)